aimacode/aima-java/README.md

 ---
 ## TODO (REMEMBER - KEEP IT SIMPLE SIMPLE SIMPLE!!!! :)
 ### CURRENT (Chp 3 and 4)
-* Change approach for checking state containment in queues to be more explicit and compasable (i.e. BasicFrontierQueue and BasicPriorityFrontierQueue)
+* Change approach for checking state containment in queues to be more explicit and composable (i.e. BasicFrontierQueue and BasicPriorityFrontierQueue)
 * Re-design uninformed and informed search hierarchy to support similar functionality to aima3e branch:
     * Add DepthFirstTreeSearch
       (Note: pg.
 86 'modified at no extra memory cost so that it checks new states against those on the path from the root to the current node; to avoid infinite loops)
+    * DepthFirstGraphSearch extend logic in BreadthFirstGraphSearch instead of GraphSearch?
 * Uniform-Cost-Search need a better mechanism for determining state containment in the queue and remove a node with a higher state cost.
 * Recursive-Best-First-Search - look to improve/tidy up implementation.